Better Leash Walks

 loose-leash walking

-Are you annoyed with the way your dog behaves on leash?
+Are you annoyed with someone’s behavior on leash?

-Maybe you are worried about falling, or feeling upset and embarrassed by being dragged down the sidewalk by your dog, who wants to greet people, other dogs, the UPS man, chase squirrels, and so on.
+Are you feeling upset, worried, and embarrassed by being dragged down the sidewalk by a dog who wants to greet people, other dogs, the UPS man, and chase squirrels?
 For some dogs, everything that moves is exciting.

 Imagine actually enjoying walks with your dog!